rmsk2/pgz2flash/README.md

 # Limitations

-If your program depends on files which have to be read from a drive for initialization purposes then these files will not become part of the flash image.
+If your program depends on files which have to be read from a drive for initialization purposes or which are used as overlays then these files will not become part of the flash image.
 I expect such programs to work just fine as a KUP but they still need their files stored on disk in order to run.

 # Building the program